CEF Mission Statement

-The mission of the International Monetary Fund’s Middle East Center for Economics and Finance is to build capacity through hands-on training for policymakers in Arab League countries, as well as to lead conferences, symposia and seminars.
-The aim is to strengthen the design and implementation of economic policies in the Arab World.
-The CEF is hosted and financed by the State of Kuwait.
+1. The International Monetary Fund’s Middle East Center for Economics and Finance (IMF-CEF) is the IMF’s regional training center for Arab countries, hosted and funded by the State of Kuwait.
 It started operations in 2011 and was officially inaugurated in 2014.

-The IMF is the principal training provider for the CEF in the area of economics and finance.
-Other training, outside the core areas of expertise of the Fund, is delivered by partner organizations such as the Organization for Economic Cooperation and Development (OECD), the World Bank Group (WBG) and the World Trade Organization (WTO).
-The CEF also partners with the Arab Monetary Fund (AMF) for training in Abu Dhabi and other Arab countries, and with Bank Al-Maghrib for training in Rabat.
+Third, the IMF-CEF collaborates with bilateral and multilateral partners to the benefit of Arab countries.
+The IMF is the principal training provider for the Center in the area of economics and finance.
+Other training, outside the core areas of expertise of the IMF, is delivered by partner organizations such as the Organization for Economic Cooperation and Development (OECD), the World Bank (WB) and the World Trade Organization (WTO).
+The CEF also partners with the Arab Monetary Fund (AMF) for training in Abu Dhabi (United Arab Emirates) and other Arab countries, and with Bank Al-Maghrib (BAM) for training in Rabat (Morocco).

 Fourth, the IMF-CEF is a leading institution offering policy oriented training in economics and finance in Arabic.
 While there are several global institutions that deliver virtual courses in English and other languages, the IMF-CEF is globally the primary institution that offers a comprehensive program of interactive virtual economics courses in Arabic to public sector officials in the region.